스킴

 Let us rephrase this in the language of affine schemes.
 If a ring \(A\) satisfies a local property \(Q\),

-On the other hand, a general open set \(U\) of \(\Spec A\) can be represented as a union of principal open sets (§Spectrums, ⁋Lemma 11), and therefore if \(\Spec A\) satisfies \(P\), we know that any affine open subset \(U\) of \(\Spec A\) satisfies \(P\).
+On the other hand, a general open set \(U\) of \(\Spec A\) can be written as a union of principal open sets (§Spectra, ⁋Lemma 11), and therefore if \(\Spec A\) satisfies \(P\), we know that every affine open subset \(U\) of \(\Spec A\) satisfies \(P\).
 From this perspective, a property \(P\) of schemes satisfying the above two conditions is also called an affine-local property.

 Definition 9 A property \(P\) defined for suitable affine subschemes of a scheme \(X\) is called an affine-local property if the following two conditions hold.

-On the other hand, since we already saw in §Schemes, ⁋Example 8 that an open subscheme of an affine scheme need not be affine, even if \(P\) is a local property of rings, a property \(P\) defined in this way is not a local property in the true sense.
-To remedy this, we define as follows.
+On the other hand, since we already saw in §Schemes, ⁋Example 8 that an open subscheme of an affine scheme need not be affine, even if \(P\) is a local property of rings, a property \(P\) defined in this manner is not a local property in the true sense.
+To remedy this, we make the following definition.

-Then in Lemma 12 we show that if a scheme \(X\) is locally \(P\), then any open subscheme of \(X\) is locally \(P\).
-First, let us prove the following lemma.
+Then in Lemma 12 we show that if a scheme \(X\) is locally \(P\), then every open subscheme of \(X\) is locally \(P\).
+First, we prove the following lemma.

 Proof